-Corcovado National Park is located on the Osa Peninsula in Osa Canton in southwestern Costa Rica.
-It is the crown jewel in the extensive system of national parks and biological reserves spread across Costa Rica.
+Corcovado National Park is located on the Osa Peninsula in southwestern Costa Rica.
+It is the crown jewel in the extensive system of national parks and biological reserves across Costa Rica.

-Waters of the park are calm and rich in biodiversity.
+The park's waters are calm and rich in biodiversity.
 Cano Island Biological Reserve is one of the featured reserves along the coasts.
-These coasts, such as at Drake Bay, are wintering and breeding grounds for the humpback whales that come each winter.
+These coasts, such as Drake Bay, are wintering and breeding grounds for the humpback whales that come each winter.

-Corcovado National Park is home to a sizable population of the endangered Baird's tapir and even a small population of the very rare harpy eagle.
-The park's rivers and lagoons are home to populations of both the American crocodile, spectacled caiman, and bull sharks.
+Corcovado National Park is home to a sizable population of the endangered Baird's tapir and even a small population of the rare harpy eagle.
+The park's rivers and lagoons are home to populations of the American crocodile, spectacled caiman, and bull sharks.

-Other mammals present include two-toed and three-toed sloth, collared peccary, northern tamandua and silky anteater.
+Other mammals present include two-toed and three-toed sloth, collared peccary, northern tamandua, and silky anteater.
 Poison dart frogs and several species of snake (including the venomous fer-de-lance and bushmaster) are also common within the park.